 Why was this study done?

-The study also sought to answer these questions:
+We also wanted to answer these questions:

 - What are the side effects of the treatment?